 Which Houseplants are Safe for Pets?

 Here at Garden Goods Direct, our pets are part of our family.
 Creating a safe place for them in our homes is important.
 This also applies to plants.
-We have many pet safe options for all the different lighting scenarios within your home.
-You can view our entire pet safe houseplant collection here.
-Our collection has something for every décor.
+We have many pet safe options for all the different lighting scenarios and décor within your home.

 But why are some plants unsafe?
 Why do your pets seem so drawn to your leafy greens?
 We’ve asked our botanical experts a few of the biggest questions about what makes a plant safe for your pets, and why to avoid others.